ddobrin/tanzu-spring-cloud-gateway-k8s/README.md

 5. Inspect the `scripts` folder notice that it contains two shell scripts, one for publishing the private container images to a registry, and the second scripts runs a helm to install the operator.

-## Load the SCGW container images into docker
+## Load the SCGW container images into Docker

 In a production deployment we would run the `scripts/relocate-images.sh` to publish the SCGW container images to a private container registry accessible from the k8s cluster that will be running SCGW.
 In this workshop